 This fascinating bench study advances our understanding and perhaps suggests a new line of diagnostic inquiry involving malignant hyperthermia (MH).
 Using immortalized human B lymphocytes derived from a known

-norepinephrine stimulation correlates with increased intracellular Ca2+ concentration changes in the MH-susceptible B-cell lines and may have potential implications for diagnosis of those who may experience MH when
+that norepinephrine stimulation correlates with increased intracellular Ca2+ concentration changes in the MH-susceptible B-cell lines and may have potential implications for diagnosis of those who may experience

 Effects of Subanesthetic Intravenous Ketamine Infusion on Corticosterone and Brain-Derived Neurotrophic Factor in the Plasma of Male Sprague-Dawley Rats